 Rotary engines, specifically those made by Mazda, are known to command a very passionate fan base who happens to be very outspoken about their powerplant of choice.
 It comes as no surprise then that one particular RX-8 mod has earned the moniker “RX-Hate”, due to its outlandish nature that’s probably a bit too much for the hardcore rotary engine follower to bear.

 This specific build involved removing the stock Mazda RENESIS engine and replacing it with a Cummins 6BT diesel, of all things.
-Fans of the Mazda RX-8 on the market might call it blasphemy, and it doesn’t help that the elegant lines of the hood had to be mangled to make the turbocharged oil burner fit, but the mod works after all.
+Fans of the Mazda RX-8 for sale on the market might call it blasphemy, and it doesn’t help that the elegant lines of the hood had to be mangled to make the turbocharged oil burner fit, but the mod works after all.

 The car runs and does burnouts, thanks to the monster 597 Nm of torque.
 You won’t find a more stark contrast between the RX-8’s sleekness and the 6BT’s hulking lump, yet the result is admittedly one of the more striking car mods you won’t soon forget.